 Wow.
 I mean, that’s some pretty serious self-importance there.

 Twenge and her colleagues argue that the increase in narcissism is related to the fact that American culture has increasingly celebrated individualism.
-This is exactly the kind of message that they might point to as reflecting the cultural dimension of this personality shift.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+This is exactly the kind of message that they might point to as reflecting the cultural dimension of this personality shift.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.